samuelgoto/email-verification-protocol/README.md

 </form>
 ```

-Introducing a \<nonce\> seemed like overkill, so we then considered “what if we create a new \<input\> type”, say “verification”?
+Introducing a `<nonce>` seemed like overkill, so we then considered “what if we create a new `<input>` type”, say `“verification”`?

 ```
  <input type="verification" for="email" nonce="1234" name="token">
 ```

-That seemed like it would have all sorts of good properties, including that we could declare `nonce` and also `name`, solving both how you provide the `input` to the EVP algorithm with the nonce but also how EVP could “output” the result with the “name” property and how it is used in form submission, addressing the awkward “reserved” form submission parameter name.
+That seemed like it would have all sorts of good properties, including that we could declare `nonce` and also `name`, solving both how you provide the `input` to the EVP algorithm with the `nonce` but also how EVP could “output” the result with the “name” property and how it is used in form submission, addressing the awkward “reserved” form submission parameter name.

 `<input type="verification">` degrades gracefully to `<input type="text">` when the browser doesn’t know what it is, so we’d have to include a `style: display: none` in it if we wanted to make it invisible.